 The event began with the presentation of “CRISPR-Cas9 genetic edited system project” by Emmanuelle Charpentier, microbiologist and biochemist and Francisco Juan Martínez Mojica, microbiologist, researcher and professor at the University of Alicante.

-After the presentation, Her Majesty the Queen held a brief meeting with the researchers, who received the grants, in which a video about the researchers and their work was explained.
+After the presentation, the Queen held a brief meeting with the researchers, who received the grants, in which a video about the researchers and their work was explained.

 In 2005, Francisco J. Martínez Mojica published the discovery that sparked the CRISPR revolution.
 In June 2012, Emmanuelle Charpentier and Jennifer Doudna found how to use it to cut and paste DNA.
 Today thousands of laboratories around the world use CRISPR / Cas9 and have even begun to test their application in humans in treatments against several types of cancer.
 This technique, also known as the genetic “cut and paste”, could generate substantial changes throughout society in the not too distant future as it is already causing profound changes already visible in biology in general.